 Important: You will need to cover any fees for the transfer so that the full amount reaches our account.
 This could happen if you are making a payment from an overseas bank account.
 You will only be registered once the full fee has arrived.

 Payment options for retention on the Register

 In addition to paying by cheque, credit/ debit card or electronic transfer, applicants for retention on the Register may also pay by Direct debit.
 However, it is not possible to pay the initial registration fee by direct debit, only the retention fee.

 The registration year is from 1 January to 31 December.
-The year end is the same at whatever point in the year you are registered, transferred or restored to the Register.
+The year ends at the same point whenever you are either registered, transferred, restored or retained your registration.
 Also, the fees are set at a flat rate so you need to pay the full fee whenever you join.
 This means that if you register in June you will still pay the full £750 if you are applying for practising registration for the first time.

-Please be aware that you will only be registered until 31 December if you pay the retention fee for the following registration year.
+Please be aware that you will only be registered until 31 December if you pay the retention fee for the following registration year by the statutory deadline.
 If you do not pay the retention fee your name will lapse from the Register at the end of the retention period on 15 December.

 The rules that govern the GCC do not allow us to offer applicants pro-rata fees.
 This means that applicants will need to pay the full fee at whatever point in the year they join, transfer, rejoin or retain their name on the Register.